FloweringTre/Tre-Tack-Shop--1.18.2/README.md

 All rendered (appearing on the SWEM horses) 'Rainbow' Tack items are textures made by Moon Flower.
 [Click here to see her links!](https://moon-flower-info.carrd.co )

+The Ribbons and Rosette textures along with the standard Trophy textures are made by RileyCasper.
+[Click here to join their discord!](https://discord.gg/cZ6bVAuuJj)

 ### Note to resources pack makers
 All tack items have two textures attached to them, the texture on the horse and the icon in the menus/inventory.
 To change rendered horse textures, you must replace the numbered .png file in the ***swem*** assets folder.
 To change the icon textures, you must replace the numbered .png file in the ***tretackshop*** assets folder.